roahmlab/tidybot_ros/README.md

 ```bash
 ros2 launch tidybot_policy launch_phone_policy.launch.py use_sim:=<true | false> record:=true
 ```
-This launch file should publish a webserver that will promt the user to save/discard the recorded episode after the episode ends.
+This launch file should publish a webserver that will prompt the user to save/discard the recorded episode after the episode ends.
 If such a window does not pop up, try to refresh the webpage.

 The recorded episodes will be stored in `episode_bag` folder in the current directory as ros bags.